Computer history - 2001

 Napster reached over 26 million users by February 2001.

-The V.92 modem standard on February 27, 2001.
+The V.92 modem standard was released on February 27, 2001.

 On March 8, 2001, AOL (America Online) memberships surpassed 28 million.

-The Mir Russian space station re-entered Earth's atmosphere on March 23, 2001, and broke up after 15-years in space.
+The Mir Russian space station re-entered Earth's atmosphere on March 23, 2001, and broke up after 15 years in space.

 IBM released its z/OS 64-bit operating system on March 30, 2001.